evulins/neighborhood-map-react/README.md

 4. Start the development server with `npm start`
 5. With your server running, open your browser and visit the site:
 [`http://localhost:3000/`](http://localhost:3000/)

+## How to run Neighborhood Map in production mode

+1. In a terminal install all project dependencies with `npm build`.
+2. In a terminal, check the version of Python you have: `python -V`.
+If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
+3. If you have Python navigate to the build directory and start a localhost with python `python -m S impleHTTPServer 8000`.
+4. Open your browser and visit the site: [`http://localhost:8000`](http://localhost:8000)

 ## Create React App